 The Simple Network View export option is designed for users who want to publish their data as a complete single-page application, but are interested in customizing the web viewer application themselves.
 Cytoscape creates a zip archive containing a partial JavaScript-based web application based on the cytoscape.js library and including simple "boilerplate" code and the current network view.
 The user can create a custom viewer by customizing this code.

-To generate an entire web page as a zip archive, select File | Export | Network View(s) as Web Page ..., and choose the Simple viewer for current network only format.
+To generate a web page for a single network view as a zip archive, select $File \rightarrow Export$ as Web Page ... as before, but this time choose the Simple viewer for current network only format as below: